 |Heading down to the watering hole.|

 |A local on the left, doing it right, and one of our group trying hard on the right.|

 We filled only one jerry can and six of us took turns carrying it back up the hill to the school.
 With every plodding and ungainly step we gained a greater appreciation of the blessing that is piped in water and the strength of those wee ones who carry an equal load.
 All alone.
 Every day.

-Next week's Muffin Monday I'll add photos of the school and our work there.
+Check out next week's Muffin Monday where I've added photos of the school and our work there.
 Meanwhile, have a look at this video of my friend, Margaret, explaining a little bit about the project.

 Video credit: Nicholas Leibman, American School of Dubai